-Brandon Saad had a goal and an assist for defending Stanley Cup champion Chicago, which remained perfect in seven home playoff games this year.
+Saad had a goal and an assist for defending Stanley Cup champion Chicago, which remained perfect in seven home playoff games this year.
 Duncan Keith had a tiebreaking score in the third period.

 Game 2 of the best-of-seven series is Wednesday night.

-Playing just two days after a Game 7 victory over Anaheim, the Kings got a second-period score from Tyler Toffoli and outshot the Blackhawks 26-20 in the opener of a rematch of last year's Western Conference final.
+Playing just two days after a Game 7 victory over Anaheim, the Kings got a second-period score from Tyler Toffoli and outshot the Blackhawks 26-20 in the opener of a rematch from last year's Western Conference final.
 But Crawford made a couple of solid stops in another terrific performance.

 "I think we can do a better of getting in front of the net and make it harder on their goalie because we had some pretty good shots, but nobody was hanging around, so he was able to see everything," Kings centre Anze Kopitar said.

 With the Blackhawks clinging to a 2-1 lead in the third, Toews, Marian Hossa and Johnny Oduya got loose on a 3-on-1 break.
-Toews one-timed Oduya's pass by Jonathan Quick for his sixth playoff goal at 16:10.
+Toews one-timed Oduya's pass right by Jonathan Quick for his sixth playoff goal at 16:10.

 Quick made 17 saves after he played a key role in Los Angeles' rally from a 3-2 deficit in the series against the Ducks.
 The Kings also battled back from a 3-0 hole against San Jose in the first round.